bridget-basiq/developers/content/Getting-Started/1+API-Basics/security.md

 </note>

 ### Android fingerprint
-To restrict the use of an application ID on Android you will need to provide your application identifier and debug / release certificate fingerprint.
-To use this restriction you will need to send your identifier and fingerprint with every request by using the `x-app-identifier` and `x-app-fingerprint` headers.
+To restrict the use of an application ID on Android, you will need to provide your application identifier and debug / release certificate fingerprint.
+To use this restriction, you will need to send your identifier and fingerprint with every request by using the `x-app-identifier` and `x-app-fingerprint` headers.

 Your application identifier can be found in your modules `build.gradle` file.
 To obtain your release or debug fingerprint use any of the following commands;